-People are often surprised when they add up all the numbers to see just how much of their income is being spent on an unwanted property.
+People are often surprised when they add up all the numbers to see just how much of their income is being spent on an unwanted real estate property.
 The question is “Do you know what owning your home is really costing you? ” Then learn more about some of the holding costs you will potentially face as a homeowner in Arizona

 Typical Holding Costs

 Light bulbs, gas for the lawnmower, new a/c filters… these things add up quicker than you may think.
-Take the time to consider how many trips to Home Depot you’re making, and how much time you are spending simply maintaining the home while it is listed.
+Take the time to consider how many trips to Arizona Home Depot you’re making, and how much time you are spending simply maintaining the home while it is listed.
 You may find that waiting for a traditional sale isn’t worth it.

 When trying to sell your house the traditional way, it is important that you maximize your curb appeal. and as you list your Arizona house, the curb appeal is vital.
 Whether you do it yourself or hire a professional’s help, keeping up with the landscaping will cost you time and money.